London ringleader was intensely investigated

 The sources also told CNN:

--- The reason armed police were so quick to react to the shooting was a moblie field unit of armed officers happened to be positioned nearby.
+-- The reason armed police were so quick to react to the attack was a mobile field unit of armed officers happened to be positioned nearby.

--- Investigators now believe Manchester attacker Salman Abedi likely built the bomb he set off at the Manchester arena last month.
+-- Investigators now believe Manchester attacker Salman Abedi likely built the bomb he set off at Manchester Arena last month.
 Investigators believe that given the power and relative sophistication of his device he likely received bombmaking training at some point in Libya.
+Twenty-two people were killed and dozens more injured after Ariana Grande's concert.

--- British authorities are worried more extremists in the UK will try carry out attacks in the next few weeks because of ISIS's calls to surge attacks during the Muslim holy month of Ramadan.
+-- British authorities are worried more extremists in the UK will try carry out attacks in the next few weeks because of ISIS' calls to surge attacks during the Muslim holy month of Ramadan.